demianarc/llmattack/docs/ATTACK_VECTORS.md

 ---

-## 🔄 The 10x Resampling Strategy
+## 🔄 The Resampling Strategy

-Why do we retry "Legendary" attacks 10 times?
+Why do we recommend retrying "Legendary" attacks 10 times?

 Research from **MTJ-Bench (2025)** shows that single-shot testing misses **40% of vulnerabilities**.
 LLM safety filters are stochastic; a model might refuse a prompt 9 times but comply on the 10th.

-By running 10 parallel streams with `temperature=0.2`, we ensure that if a vulnerability *can* be triggered, it *will* be triggered.
+By default, the platform runs **10 parallel attempts** (configurable) with `temperature=0.2`, ensuring that if a vulnerability *can* be triggered, it *will* be triggered.